 Before you wipe the default Windows install, you might want to update system firmware.
 Specifically, Fedora will update the BIOS just fine, but I found the Thunderbolt controller firmware was outdated, and it was trivial to update this in Windows.

 If you have a TB16 dock, be prepared for pain.
 You will have flaky peripherals – my USB keyboard and mouse constantly disconnected in both Windows and Linux.
-This appears to be a known issue, and I have a WD19TB dock that supposedly solves this on order.
+This appears to be a known issue.

 Before booting, use F2 to boot into BIOS setup and change two things: